Estimated reading time: 6 minutes

 - Where do we want to be 1, 5, or 10 years from now?

 As a group, create a newspaper headline about something the church has done/accomplished at some future point.
 This helps the group visualize the future.

 4. Combine ideas, and at the end of this session:

-- Have all the units come back together and tell the group the thoughts and ideas they came up with.
+Have all of the teams come back together and tell the group the thoughts and ideas they produced.

-- Use the entire group to pick the best and most consistent thoughts and ideas from each of the smaller groups and simply write the common words on a flipchart.
+Use the entire group to pick the best and most consistent thoughts and ideas from each smaller group, and write the common words on a flipchart.

 Caterpillar: Be the global leader in customer value.